 You’ll need a large space for your stenciling.
 I cleared a space in my living room, so that I could stencil after Miss A goes to bed.
 (And it’ll be dry by the time she wakes up in the morning.)
 You’ll need something to cover your work space … unless you want paint on your floors.
 I used a queen bed sheet, and it worked pretty well.
 No paint got on the floors.
 But it did move around some, which makes it hard to keep the curtain straight and even.
 So when I stencil the rest of my panels, I may make something out of old cardboard boxes.

 That is one of the biggest challenges – stenciling the curtain in a straight line.
-The Lenda curtains have lines down them, so it helped a lot in trying to keep everything straight.
+The Lenda curtains have several seams running down them, so it helps a lot in trying to keep everything straight.
 And you just paint the curtain.
 It only took me a about an hour to paint it.
-And I highly recommend finding something soft to put under your knees.
+I highly recommend finding something soft to put under your knees.
 My knees hurt the next day from crawling around on the hardwood floors.

 I love the way this one turned out and can’t wait to complete this project and see them all hanging in my living room.

 I only have one panel finished so far, but I finally got to the store today to buy more paint.
 So now I can paint the rest of the curtains.
 I plan to reveal them all when I reveal my Christmas mantel!
 You get a little peek here, but there’s more to come.